filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/workers.md

 | Fetch               | -1       |
 | Finalize            | -2       |

-- Lower number means higher priority.
-- Negative number means the highest priority.

 When comparing task priority:

-- High priority tasks are considered first
+- High priority tasks are considered first.
-- Sectors with deals are considered second (more deals add more priority)
+- Sectors with deals are considered second.
+Additional deals increase the priority.
-- If the above is equal, tasks are selected based on priorities in the table
+- If the above is equal, tasks are selected based on priorities in the table.
-- If the above is equal, sectors with lower sector numbers are selected (this can optimize gas usage slightly when submitting messages to the chain)
+- If the above is equal, sectors with lower sector numbers are selected (this can optimize gas usage slightly when submitting messages to the chain).

 ### Control groups

-Countrol groups (cgroups) is a Linux Kernel feature that limits, accounts for, and isolates the resource usage of a collection of processes.
+Countrol groups (cgroups) is a Linux kernel feature that limits, accounts for, and isolates the resource usage of a collection of processes.
 If cgroups are in use on the host, the Lotus Worker will honor the cgroup memory limits configured on the host.

-Variables for resource allocation tuning (overrides settings in the resource allocation table).
+These are the default variables for resource allocation tuning.
+These values override settings in the resource allocation table.

-{{< details "32G environment" >}}
+{{< details "32 GB environment" >}}
 ```plaintext
 AP_32G_BASE_MIN_MEMORY=1073741824
 AP_32G_GPU_UTILIZATION=0